aoxborrow/Paste/README.md

 - It aims to be super fast and easy to maintain.
 It takes some cues from [http://www.staceyapp.com/](Stacey App).
 - Pastefolio takes the structure of the /content/ folder and builds the menu and heirarchy.
 - Each html file represents a page in the menu, each folder represents a section, to infinite depth.
-- Variables can be set within the HTML source, like so: <!-- template: master -->.
+- Variables can be set within the HTML source, like so: <!-- @template: master -->.
 Variables cascade through the child sections.
 - Mustache.php is used for templating including partials.
 - It uses OOP and the MVC pattern and requires PHP5.